-54. WHEREFORE, Plaintiff asks this Court to enter judgment against Defendant IBM and against Defendant's subsidiaries, affiliates, agents, servants, employees and all persons in active concert or participation with them, in the amount of one billion dollars, based on the number of Web transactions per application displayed on a Web browser, as each of Defendant's and its customers' web sites has an infinite number of applications displayed on a Web browser offered as an online service on the Web and an infinite number of transactions from said application(s), granting the following relief:
+54. WHEREFORE, Plaintiff asks this Court to enter judgment against IBM and against IBM's subsidiaries, affiliates, agents, servants, employees and all persons in active concert or participation with them, in the amount of one billion dollars, based on the number of Web transactions per application displayed on a Web browser, as each of IBM's and its customers' web sites has an infinite number of applications displayed on a Web browser offered as an online service on the Web and an infinite number of transactions from said application(s), granting the following relief:

-- A. Enter judgment that IBM has infringed and continues to infringe the '506 patent; - B. Enter judgment that the '506 patent is valid and enforceable; - C. Enter a preliminary and permanent injunction restraining and enjoining IBM and its officers, agents, servants, employees, attorneys, and any persons in active concert or participation with them who receive actual notice of the order by personal service or otherwise, from any further manufacture, use, sales, offers to sell, or importations of any and all of the products identified above; - D. An award of damages adequate to compensate Plaintiff for the infringement that has occurred, together with prejudgment interest from the date infringement of the '506 Patent began, based on the number of Web transactions per application displayed on a Web browser per each of Defendant's website(s), as each web site has an infinite number of applications displayed on a Web browser offered as an online service on the Web and an infinite number of transactions, totaling to at least \$1 billion; - E. An award to Plaintiff of all remedies available under 35 U.S.C. § 284, up to treble damages, pre-judgment and post-judgment interest and costs and all other remedies available under 35 U.S.C. § 284; - F. An award to Plaintiff of all remedies available under 35 U.S.C. § 285; - G. A permanent injunction under 35 U.S.C. § 283 prohibiting further infringement of the '506 Patent, and, in the alternative, in the event injunctive relief is not granted as requested by Plaintiff, an award of a compulsory future royalty, based on the number of Web transactions per application displayed on a Web browser per each of Defendant's web sites, as each of the Defendant's web sites has an infinite number of applications displayed on a Web browser offered as an online service on the Web and an infinite number of transactions, totaling to at least \$1 billion; and
+- A. Enter judgment that IBM has infringed and continues to infringe the '506 patent; - B. Enter judgment that the '506 patent is valid and enforceable; - C. Enter a preliminary and permanent injunction restraining and enjoining IBM and its officers, agents, servants, employees, attorneys, and any persons in active concert or participation with them who receive actual notice of the order by personal service or otherwise, from any further manufacture, use, sales, offers to sell, or importations of any and all of the products identified above; - D. An award of damages adequate to compensate Plaintiff for the infringement that has occurred, together with prejudgment interest from the date infringement of the '506 Patent began, based on the number of Web transactions per application displayed on a Web browser per each of IBM's and its customers' website(s), as each web site has an infinite number of applications displayed on a Web browser offered as an online service on the Web and an infinite number of transactions, totaling to at least \$1 billion; for example, one of IBM's customers, namely, JPMorgan states on its website: "We process 50% of all U.S. ecommerce volume including Amazon and Apple transactions." and that it has 7000+ business Web applications. - E. An award to Plaintiff of all remedies available under 35 U.S.C. § 284, up to treble damages, pre-judgment and post-judgment interest and costs and all other remedies available under 35 U.S.C. § 284; - F. An award to Plaintiff of all remedies available under 35 U.S.C. § 285; - G. A permanent injunction under 35 U.S.C. § 283 prohibiting further infringement of the '506 Patent, and, in the alternative, in the event injunctive relief is not granted as requested by Plaintiff, an award of a compulsory future royalty, based on the number of Web transactions per application displayed on a Web browser per each of IBM's and its customers' web sites, as each of the IBM's and its customers' web sites has an infinite number of applications displayed on a Web browser offered as an online service on the Web and an infinite number of transactions, totaling to at least \$1 billion; and

-H. Such other and further relief as this Court or a jury may deem proper and just; and 55.
-And Wherefore, pursuant to the statutes at 18 U. S. C. 1964(a) and (c), Plaintiff requests judgment against Defendant and DOES 1-100 as follows:
+- H. Such other and further relief as this Court or a jury may deem proper and just; - 55.
+And Wherefore, pursuant to the statutes at 18 U. S. C. 1964(a) and (c), Plaintiff requests judgment against all Defendants and DOES 1 -100 as follows: